akaur012/SQL/README.md

 WHERE sale_date = '2022-11-05'
 ```

 --2.
-Write an SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than or equal to 4 in Nov 2022
+Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than or equal to 4 in Nov 2022

 ```sql
 SELECT *